 Materials are not to be posted on painted surfaces, wallpaper, or other surfaces that may be damaged.
 When posting on glass windows, only scotch tape may be used.
-The Director of Facilities and Procurement must approve the hanging of banners.
+The Associate Vice President for Facilities and Procurement must approve the hanging of banners.
 Posting materials on glass doors or areas adjoining glass doors is prohibited.
 Any materials posted in these areas will be removed.